 Tax traps in reorganisations

 Often a reorganisation or demerger includes the transfer of employees.
 One common error is to forget about this and run into breaches of the TUPE rules which attach to any transfer of staff for any reason.
-For cases where the shareholders are looking to preserve entrepreneurs’ relief the operation of TUPE must leave the shareholders employed by the company in they hold shares or a subsidiary at the point of any transfer.
+For cases where the shareholders are looking to preserve Business Assets Disposal Relief (entrepreneurs’ relief) the operation of TUPE must leave the shareholders employed by the company in they hold shares or a subsidiary at the point of any transfer.

 The main reliefs are: